zyeap/.zy-dots/docs/_posts/2023-01-13-tmux-config.markdown

 Here are some additional configurations I use for pane and window navigation
 ```
-# first window starts from 1 instrad of 0
+# first window starts from 1 instead of 0
 set -g base-index 1

 # automatic renaming and renumbering